aleksanderbl29/ansible-role-sonos-stream/README.md

 Set `disable_conn_validation` to not check if the service is reachable Set `disable_stream_endpoint_check` to not check if the configured stream endpoint is reachable

-The defaults (verification turned on) is false for all three
+The defaults (verification turned on) is false for all three.
+None of the variables are required for deployment.

     - disable_verification: false
     - disable_conn_validation: false